-Studio work is nearly the exact opposite from location shooting, especially for portraits.
+Studio work is nearly the exact opposite of location shooting, especially for portraits.
 With location portrait shoots, the focus is easily on the person posing, but the surrounding elements also contribute to the final product.
-Also, the studio presents some more challenging lighting situations, as the photographer needs to create the light, rather than modify what the sun is providing.
+Also, the photography studio presents some more challenging lighting situations for both amateur and professional photographers, as the photographer needs to create the light source rather than modify what the sun is providing.

-Because studio work alone can be intimidating, adding in people can often make things nerve-racking.
-Here are 10 tips for shooting studio portraits that we've found really help.
+Because photo studio work alone can be intimidating, adding in people can often make things nerve-racking.
+You may be upset that your studio portraits are not turning out the way you expected them to.

-With your model in place, and you directly in front of them, you can only move forward and back.
-You cannot move to the left or right, and depending how wide your lighting is, neither can the model.
-Rather then take two steps to the left, you will have to ask the model to turn.
+With your model in place and you directly in front of them, you can only move forward and back.
+You cannot move to the left or right, and depending on how wide your lighting is, neither can the model.
+Rather than take two steps to the left, you will have to ask the model to turn.

 While clockwise and counter-clockwise will help to an extent, sometimes you need the model to move right or left, and for this, you'll need to know who's right.
 It's best if you can train your mind to ask them to move to their right, so they don't have to think about where to go.
 This is very important when dealing with models who don't do it professionally, like high school seniors.

 There are and always will be arguments for zoom lenses in the studio, but if you can, stick with primes.
 They tend to be sharper, and it's one less setting you have to do.
 The standard lens most studio portrait shooters use will fall somewhere between about 80mm and 200 mm.
 If you shoot a cropped sensor camera, don't forget to include this in your choice of lens.